Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Leaning Tower of Pisa

-If you have never heard of the Leaning Tower of Pisa, consider this your introduction to sheer magnificence.
+Pretty much everyone has heard about the Leaning Tower Of Pisa, and there is a reason!
+It is one of the unique places to see in Italy and it lives up to the hype.
 This experience is one of the things to do in Italy that cannot be skipped.
 The City of Pisa is located in Tuscany and was established in 1372.

 This city is specifically known for the Leaning Tower of Pisa and its no wonder why.
 This architectural anomaly has inspired many photographs of visitors creating the illusion that they are holding this tower up.